-A third recent CIPA case explored whether repeat plaintiffs may sue under the statute.
-In Byars v.
-Sterling Jewelers, Inc., 2023 U.S. Dist.
-LEXIS 61276 (C.D.
-Cal.
-April 5, 2023), Zale Delaware, Inc., operated the website Banter.com, which included a chat feature.
+A third recent CIPA case explored whether repeat plaintiffs may sue under the CIPA.
+Zale Delaware, Inc., operated the website Banter.com, which included a chat feature.
 Arisha Byars, a self-described "tester" who has regularly sued for violations of the CIPA, visited Banter.com and used the chat feature.
-Byars sued Zale in U.S. District Court for the Central District of California.
-Byars alleged that Zale had wiretapped her chat and allowed at least one third party to eavesdrop on the chat in violation of the CIPA.
+Byars sued Zale and another defendant, Sterling Jewelers, Inc., in the U.S. District Court for the Central District of California.
+Byars alleged that Zale wiretapped her chat and allowed at least one third party to eavesdrop on the chat, in violation of the CIPA.
 Zale produced records indicating the lack of any chat containing Byars's name or email address.
 Byars did not produce contrary evidence.
 Zale moved to dismiss for lack of subject matter jurisdiction.

-The court granted Zale's motion to dismiss.
-The court found that Byars had not alleged an injury.
+The court granted Zale's motion to dismiss, finding that Byars did not allege an injury.
 As the court explained, a plaintiff in federal court must allege either an actual injury or a substantial threat of future injury to demonstrate standing and thereby give the court subject matter jurisdiction.
 Zale argued that because it had no record of a chat with Byars, it could not have gathered her information or allowed a third party to do so.
 The court agreed.
 Byars argued that a violation of the CIPA gave rise to standing, even if she could not demonstrate that Zale had gathered information about her.
 However, the case that Byars cited for that proposition assumed that the plaintiff had a reasonable expectation of privacy.
 Byars, on the other hand, had sued under the CIPA many times and had used Banter.com's chat feature so that she could sue.
 As a result, Byars had no reasonable expectation of privacy.